-The test arrangement allows the relationship between service loading and bridge load carrying capacity to be explored.
-In particular, a period of service loading can be represented by the application of cyclic loads to the surface of the soil backfill, whilst a quasi-static loading regime could be achieved using a single servo-controlled actuator, located above the quarter span, as previously described.
+The test arrangement allows the relationship between service loading and bridge load-carrying capacity to be explored.
+In particular, a period of service loading can be represented by the application of cyclic loads to the surface of the soil backfill, while a quasi-static loading regime could be achieved using a single servo-controlled actuator, located above the quarter-span, as previously described.

-Slow speed cyclic loading
+12.1 Slow speed cyclic loading

-A slow speed cyclic loading regime was designed to examine the stiffness of the entire structural system (details: 0.01 Hz with a 50 kN peak load for six cycles, with images captured at two second intervals for a period of 10 minutes in the tests performed to date).
-In order to avoid the hydraulic actuator load cells losing contact with the loading beam, a minimum valley load was defined (3 kN).
-This loading regime was repeated after a number of cycles of the normal speed cyclic loading regime (10^4 , 10^5 and 10^6 cycles).
+A slow speed cyclic loading regime was designed to examine the stiffness of the entire structural system (details: 0.01 Hz with a 50 kN peak load for six cycles, with images captured at 2 s intervals for a period of 10 min in the tests performed to date).
+To avoid the hydraulic actuator load cells losing contact with the loading beam, a minimum valley load was defined (3 kN).
+This loading regime was repeated after a number of cycles of the normal speed cyclic loading regime $(10^4, 10^5 \text{ and } 10^6 \text{ cycles})$ .

-Normal speed cyclic loading
+12.2 Normal speed cyclic loading

-A normal speed cyclic loading regime was designed to simulate the effects of traffic loading on the bridge (details: 2 Hz with a peak load of 50 kN and minimum valley load of 3kN in the tests performed to date).
-The magnitude, frequency and distribution of loading applied by the five actuators was designed to be broadly representative of traffic moving at approximately 25-30 mph.
-The arch was subjected to a large number of cycles (e.g. 10^6), switching over to the slow speed cyclic loading regime at the stages indicated above.
-The applied cyclic loading regimes are illustrated in Figure 7 (a) and (b).
+A normal speed cyclic loading regime was designed to simulate the effects of traffic loading on the bridge (details: 2 Hz with a peak load of 50 kN and minimum valley load of 3 kN in the tests performed to date).
+The magnitude, frequency and distribution of loading applied by the five actuators were designed to be broadly representative of traffic moving at $\sim 25-30$ mph.
+The arch was subjected to a large number of cycles (e.g. $10^6$ ), switching over to the slow speed cyclic loading regime at the stages indicated above.
+The applied cyclic loading regimes are illustrated in Figures 7(a) and 7(b).